-- Who is the Designated Safeguarding Lead at your school? - Have you booked your place on the Diocesan safeguarding webinar for governors or attended in-school safeguarding training? - Do you know how your school is improving the outcomes for disadvantaged pupils?
+Who is the Designated Safeguarding Lead at your school?
+Have you booked your place on the Diocesan safeguarding webinar for governors or attended in-school safeguarding training?
+How is your school improving the outcomes for disadvantaged pupils?

-Useful contacts
+Useful Contacts

-Brentwood Diocesan Education Service (BDES)

-Cathedral House, Brentwood, Essex, CM15 8AT

-Tel: +44 (0)1277 265284
+Brentwood Diocesan Education Service (BDES) Cathedral House, Brentwood, Essex, CM15 8AT Tel: +44 (0)1277 265284 education@dioceseofbrentwood.org

-education@dioceseofbrentwood.org